vanedm/class-playlist/README.md

 ---

 # Want to add a song?

 Great!
-Each playlist has a certain requirements
+Each playlist has certain requirements.

 ### Entry format